Internet DRAFT - draft-ietf-decade-integration-example

 6. Integration of ALTO and INS System for File Distribution

-The objective of ALTO service is to give guidance to applications/end
+The objective of ALTO service is to give guidance to applications

-users about which content servers to select in order to optimize the
+about which content servers to select to improve content distribution

-content downloading performance in an ISP network-friendly way (e.g.
+performance in an ISP-friendly way (e.g. reducing network usage

-reducing bandwidth consumption).
-The core component of ALTO service
+within the ISP).
+The core component of ALTO service is called ALTO

-is called ALTO server which generates the guidance based on ISP
+server which generates the guidance based on the ISP network

-network information.
-The ALTO protocol conveys such guidance from
+information.
+The ALTO protocol conveys such guidance from the ALTO

-the ALTO server to the applications/end users.
-The detailed
+server to the applications.
+The detailed description of ALTO

 In this example, we integrate ALTO and INS system to build a content